IsolationKernel/.github/profile/README.md

 [25] Xin-Qiang Cai, Peng Zhao, Kai-Ming Ting, Xin Mu, and Yuan Jiang.
 2019.
 Nearest neighbor ensembles: An effective method for difficult problems in streaming classification with emerging new classes.
-In 2019 IEEE international conference on data mining.
-IEEE, 970–975.
+In  Proceedings of The IEEE International Conference on Data Mining.
+970–975.

 [26] Kai Ming Ting, Takashi Washio, Ye Zhu, Yang Xu, Kaifeng Zhang, Is it possible to find the single nearest neighbor of a query in high dimensions?